apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 </div>

 These results show an improvement in the performance when the dialog is transformed into one compact sentence.
-It even performs slightly better than the caption only, while the caption contained less details because the questions and answers were not taken into account for this setting.
-Hereby we can conclude that the fROMAGE model performs better when the textual input is converted into a compact manner in stead of using a sequence of unaugmented dialog messages.
+It even performs slightly better than the caption only, while the caption contained fewer details because the questions and answers were not taken into account for this setting.
+Hereby we can conclude that the fROMAGE model performs better when the textual input is converted into a compact manner instead of using a sequence of unaugmented dialog messages.

 &nbsp;